What are the right words to use when responding to an RFP?

 The words the customer needs to assess your response matter more than any words you might want to use

-When a customer writes an RFP, they identify the things they want vendors to address and that their evaluators will assess.
-When you read an RFP, you can see when they are indicating these things by the words they use.
+When a customer writes an RFP, they identify the things they want vendors to address and the things that their evaluators will assess.
+When you read an RFP, you can see when they are indicating these things by the words the customer uses.
 For example, they may identify sections of the RFP as providing instructions, evaluation criteria, and a statement of work identifying what they require.

-They often use words like "shall," "will," and "must" to indicate their requirements.
+Within those RFP sections, they often use words like "shall," "will," and "must" to indicate their requirements.
 In fact, a lawyer specializing in procurement will tell you that terms like “shall,” “will,” and “must” have precise meanings and that certain words should be used for things that the customer believes are mandatory and certain words for things that are optional, facts, etc. But while this might be how RFPs should be written, proposal writers must deal with how proposals are written.
 Often the person writing the RFP doesn’t understand the subtle nuances.
 This can make interpreting the RFP more challenging.

 You should also look for lists, bullets, numbered items, and things put in tables.
 When the customer itemizes things, they make it easier to account for them.
-You want your proposal to reflect this, by making them easy to find.
+You should make those lists easy to find and just as easy to account for in your proposal.
 Using the same bullets, numbers, table formats, etc., that the customer used can help.
-You want your proposal to be checklist-simple to evaluate.
-Whether it's true in reality or not, it can help to picture the evaluator looking at your proposal and checking off on a list as they find each keyword indicated in the RFP.

 The job of a proposal writer is not to simply present the offering in a way that "sounds good."
 It’s to present the offering in a way that maximizes your chances of winning.
 Part of doing this requires using the language of the RFP when you write about your offering.
 When you are looking for what words to use, use theirs.

 What you don’t want to do is repeat the RFP exactly.
 This makes it harder for the evaluator to determine whether you understand what you are saying and can be trusted.
 Instead, take your offering design, bid strategies, and the points you wish to make, and articulate what differentiates them using the words from the RFP.
+Think of the words of the RFP as providing a structure.
+Your words describing your offering need to fit within that structure.

 A few words about page limitations

 If the RFP contains several times the number of pages they limit the length of your proposal to, it may be physically impossible to include all of the keywords in the RFP and stay under the page limitation.
 The words you should use are the ones the evaluator will be most likely to look for.
 This means you must look past what they have indicated are keywords to consider what words they need to perform the evaluation.
+This requires correctly interpreting the RFP.

-Before putting pen to paper, pause for a moment to consider what the evaluator needs to see in order to perform their task.
-Proposals do not get read.
-They get evaluated.
-Evaluators don't read proposals.
-They score them.
 The customer may not read your proposal at all.
 They may search for evaluation criteria keywords and then score what they find, bouncing all around your carefully articulated narrative without any concern for "how it flows."
 Knowing how your customer performs their evaluations is critical for achieving a high win rate.

 What the customer needs from you